viktortholen/genre-prediction/index.md

 ## Conclusion

-OneVsRest with LogisticRegression provided the best score when predicting movie genres from the plot.
+OneVsRest with LogisticRegression provided the best score.
+So it is possible to predict movie genres from the plot with Machine Learning, although it doesn't work every time.
 A possible reason for the relative low score could be that the plots only consist of 1-2 sentences which might be too short for a precise result.

 Although I tried Topic Modeling here, I believe that it could be useful for this kind of problem.
 There might be another method that i'm unaware of that provides a better score and the method can definitly be improved further.
 It would be interesting to combine genres into subgenres although this might create too many genres.
 Another field that can be explored is neural networks and deep learning techniques.